-- 1. Select Card Activity > View Transactions.
-The View Transactions screen appears. - 2.
+- 1. Select Card Activity > View Transactions to display the View Transactions screen. - 2.
 Use the options displayed along the top of the screen to narrow your search (for example, to display only declined transactions) or select All to display all transactions.
 The different search options are shown below and explained in the table: